branst/AWS-Monitoring-Telegram-Bot/README.md

 ![Bot Commands](img/002_bot_commands.png?raw=true "Bot Commands")

-You should now create a Telegram group and invite the Bot to it alongside any other teams members.
+You should now create a Telegram group and invite the Bot to it alongside any other team members.
 Once you do that, proceed to type '/' followed by any of the previously created commands.
 This will initiate our interaction with the Bot.

 ![Bot Group](img/003_bot_group.png?raw=true "Bot Group")

-Lastly, once you initiated the conversation you are now able to fetch our Group Chat ID which you are latter going to use on our Lambda functions.
+Lastly, once you initiate the conversation you are now able to fetch our Group Chat ID which you are later going to use on our Lambda functions.
 You should navigate in a browser to https://api.telegram.org/bot{YourBOTToken}/getUpdates (replacing {YourBOTToken} with the token you got from the BotFather).
 You should annotate the Chat ID, in my case: '-584694398'.

 ![Bot Chat ID](img/004_bot_chat_id.png?raw=true "Bot Chat ID")